Oklahoma can’t hang with Timme, Gonzaga; top seed advances

 It didn’t matter all that much.
 Oklahoma became the 25th straight team the Bulldogs beat by double digits — although the Sooners fought valiantly to keep it from becoming a blowout.
 Few still had his starters on the floor at the buzzer and screamed at star Jalen Suggs for committing an unnecessary foul with 1:05 left.

-The Zags advanced to their sixth straight Sweet 16 and will next face Creighton in the West Region.
-Gonzaga has won the past two meetings with Creighton.
+The Zags advanced to their sixth straight Sweet 16 and will next face either Creighton or Ohio in the West Region.

 “We’re not satisfied with this,” Timme said.
 “This is not the end goal.”